arqalite/fire-king-guide/src/tri_brigade_variant/cards/monsters.md

 After that we'll take a look at one of the bosses of the archetype like [_Tri-Brigade Shuraig the Ominous Omen_], and extenders that let us get to our endboard pieces like  [_Tri-Brigade Bearbrumm the Rampant Rampager_].

 > Remember that these recommendations are for a fully fleshed out deck without taking into account the economic aspect of the TCG.
-In later sections these variations of the deck will be adre
+In later sections these variations of the deck will be addressed.

 {{#include ../../links.md}}